marekjm/diaspy/README.md

     >>> stream.post('Your first post')

-#### 2. More features
+#### 2. Reference implementation

-There is a special `client` module in diaspy which is an example client of D\* written using the `diapsy` API.
-It provides many features useful for interactions with social network like messages, mentions, likes etc.
-It is full of good, useful stuff.
+There is no official reference implementation of D\* client using `diaspy`.
+The `diaspy.client` module is no longer maintained and will be removed in the future.

+However, there is a small script written that uses `diaspy` as its backend.
+Look for `diacli` in marekjm's repositories on GitHub.

 ----